 This weekend was really peaceful for my little family.
 We all had it off of work and school, so it was the perfect time to work on some crafts and cooking!
-I shared my heart shaped banana, peanut butter, and oatmeal muffins last night, and was inspired to do some loving crafts as well.
+I was inspired to do some loving crafts.

 The first was the hand-print tree with heart leaves coming off of it.
 How cute is that?
 Very simple too.
 I just traced Caleb’s hand and arm, cut it out and taped it into place.
 Then I cut out a bunch of different sized hearts, and Caleb helped me put them into place.
 I was quite impressed with his choices, and only guided him if there were too many overlapping.
 Then I cut a piece of green paper to look like grass, and fanned it out to make it 3-D. Lastly, I pinned it up onto our butterfly wall, and it looks completely adorable.